AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

     ![](../assets/create-account-6.png)

-1. Connect [!DNL MBI] to your **[!UICONTROL Magento]** database using an encrypted connection.
+1. Connect [!DNL MBI] to your [!UICONTROL Magento] database using an encrypted connection.

-   **[!UICONTROL Magento]** strongly recommends you connect using an [SSH tunnel](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md).
-However, if this is not an option, you can still link [!DNL MBI] to your database using a [direct connection](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).
+   [!UICONTROL Magento] strongly recommends you connect using an [`SSH tunnel`](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md).
+However, if this is not an option, you can still link [!DNL MBI] to your database using a [`direct connection`](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).

 1. After you have successfully connected [!DNL MBI] to your Commerce database, contact your Customer Success Manager to coordinate the next steps, such as setting up integrations and other configuration steps.